SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

 * When the modal is closed after a game end, the round scores reset to 0 for both the player and the computer and all added icons are removed from the page (the game is reset).
 * The game scores (but not round scores) can be reset using the reset button in the main UI.
+* Each button has a sound effect when hovered over for an enhanced user experience.

 ### Future features